History of the Hudson River: Contemporary

 In 2004, Christopher Swain became the first person to swim the entire length of the Hudson River.
 The swim took 36 days to complete, along the entire 315 miles of the Hudson from the Adirondacks to New York City.
 Swain took part in the swim in order to bring attention to the need to make the river safe for drinking and swimming.
 He braved a combination of rapids, dams, snapping turtles, and pollution in order to complete his journey.
 The marathon swim was a major part of Swim for the River, a documentary detailing the history of pollution in the Hudson River and the fight against it.

 On January 15, 2009, US Airways Flight 1549 made an emergency ditching onto the Hudson River beside Manhattan.
 The flight was a domestic commercial passenger flight with 150 passengers and 5 crew members traveling from LaGuardia Airport in New York City to Charlotte Douglas International Airport in Charlotte.
-After striking a flock of Canada geese during its initial climb out, the airplane lost engine power and ditched in the Hudson River off Midtown Manhattan with no loss of human life.
+After striking a flock of Canada geese during its initial climb out, the airplane lost engine power and ditched on the Hudson River off Midtown Manhattan with no loss of human life.
 All 155 occupants safely evacuated the airliner, and were quickly rescued by nearby ferries and other watercraft.
 The airplane was still virtually intact though partially submerged and slowly sinking.
 The entire crew of Flight 1549 was later awarded the Master's Medal of the Guild of Air Pilots and Air Navigators.
 It was described by NTSB board member Kitty Higgins as "the most successful ditching in aviation history".

 On October 3, 2009, the Poughkeepsie-Highland Railroad Bridge reopened as the Walkway over the Hudson.
 It is a pedestrian walkway over the Hudson River that opened as part of the Hudson River Quadricentennial Celebrations, and it connects over 25 miles of existing pedestrian trails.

 In 2016, a humpback whale was spotted swimming in the Hudson River west of 63rd Street in Manhattan.
 Whales have become a more common site in the river recently.
 This is because of a combination of cleanup of waste in the river as well as conservation of wildlife that creates a hospitable habitat for the whales.
 Whales have been spotted all the way up to the George Washington Bridge.
 The whales are especially prominent during feeding season in the fall.
 State and federal officials are warning kayakers and boaters to slow down and stay at least 100 feet from any whales in the area in order to not distress or hurt the whales.